-note a: Mr. Ngai Ngan Gin, the brother of Ms. Ngai Ngan Ying (a director of the Company), holds a controlling interest in this entity.

-note b: Herkules (Shanghai) Automation Equipment Co.
+- note a: Mr. Ngai Ngan Gin, the brother of Ms. Ngai Ngan Ying (a director of the Company), holds a controlling interest in this entity. - note b: Herkules (Shanghai) Automation Equipment Co.
 Ltd., a company established in the PRC with limited liability, is wholly owned by Mr. Chen Jie, the son-in-law of Mr. Li San Yim, an executive director and the chairman of the Company.
-The Group prepaid RMB4,613,000 for purchase of equipments to Herkules (Shanghai) Automation Equipment Co.
-Ltd. at 31 December 2019.

-note c: Shanghai Refined Machinery Co.
-Ltd. is wholly owned by Refined Holdings, which is wholly owned by Mr. Li Bin, the son of Mr. Li San Yim.

-Shanghai Longtui Machinery Environmental Technology Co.
+The Group prepaid RMB12,935,000 for the purchases of equipment from Herkules (Shanghai) Automation Equipment Co.
+Ltd. as at 31 December 2020. - note c: Shanghai Refined Machinery Co.
+Ltd. is wholly-owned by Refined Holdings, which is wholly owned by Mr. Li Bin, the son of Mr. Li San Yim. - Shanghai Longtui Machinery Environmental Technology Co.
 Ltd. (formerly named as Shanghai Longtui Machinery Co.
-Ltd.) is wholly owned by Mr. Li Bin.

-- (i) The sales to the related parties were made according to the published prices and conditions offered to the major customers of the Group. - (ii) The purchases from the related parties were made according to the published prices and conditions offered by the associates to their major customers.
+Ltd.) is wholly-owned by Mr. Li Bin. - note d: Longrui (Jiangxi) Machinery Co., Ltd is wholly-owned by Mr. Li Bin, the son of Mr. Li San Yim. - The sales to the related parties were made according to the published prices and conditions offered to the major customers of the Group. - (ii) The purchases from the related parties were made according to the published prices and conditions offered by the associates to their major customers.